michalc/FullScreenImage/README.md

 	panel.show("images/myImage.jpg");

-*Note* this only shows the image is already in full screen mode.
+*Note* this only shows the image if already in full screen mode.
 Otherwise the image is loaded, and will be shown next time full screen mode is activated

 ### Toggling Between Full Screen and Normal Mode